Monkey Island 2: LeChuck's Revenge: Three phases

-According to Johnny L. Wilson, the third and last phase required LucasArts to "put the absolute finishing touches" to the entirety of the previously developed material for Monkey Island 2.
+The third and last phase required LucasArts to "put the absolute finishing touches", as put by Johnny L. Wilson, to the entirety of the previously developed material for Monkey Island 2.
 As production continued, personnel began to work overtime to bring the game's assets to completion, a trend which would extend to the company's subsequent games such as Day of the Tentacle.
-Schafer told Edge in 2009 that at the time, the staff members disregarded the risk of personal strain that came from the adoption of crunch time practices because most of them had shared similar past experiences during the time of their higher education, as an outgrowth of the necessity to reside in dormitories and study at underground facilities on campus territory.
-Summarizing his overview of Monkey Island 2's development, Wilson suggested that LucasArts' decision to realize the process as a threefold pattern proved to be "a mixed blessing": although intended to provide momentum to the overall production, the procedure only simplified the programmers' workload in the first phase, offset by "trade-offs" to the performance of the remaining staff members.
-However, Rob Smith retroactively indicated that the team maintained a "straightforward" pace of progress during development, in part due to the personnel's accrued familiarity with the nuances of the SCUMM system as a result of their past work.
+Schafer told Edge in 2009 that at the time, the staff members disregarded the risk of personal strain from crunch time practices because most of them had shared similar past experiences during higher education, as an outgrowth of the necessity to reside in dormitories and study at underground facilities on campus territory.

+Summarizing his overview of Monkey Island 2's development, Wilson suggested that LucasArts' three-part process proved to be "a mixed blessing": although intended to provide momentum to the overall production, the procedure only simplified the programmers' workload in the first phase, offset by "trade-offs" to the performance of the remaining staff members.
+However, Rob Smith retroactively indicated that the team maintained a "straightforward" pace of development, in part due to familiarity with SCUMM's nuances grown from their past work.
 He specifically noted that the SCUMM engine's capabilities allowed them to introduce concepts, dialogues, and interactive scenes within Monkey Island 2 at all possible phases of the game's development, even directly ahead of its release.
-According to Smith, the convenience of the team's situation enabled them to conclude work on the sequel one year after its production was started.
+According to Smith, the convenience of the team's situation enabled them to conclude work on the sequel within one year from its start.
 Gilbert asserted that the development staff did not encounter corporate pressure during their work on the game, and reported that the sequel's creation provided him with satisfaction, although "perhaps not as much as the first one".